Last Reviewed and Updated: 16 December 2022

 MessageBird will either return or delete (or both) as instructed by the customer.
-However, in compliance with the applicable laws and regulations, we only retain personal data when we have a specified purpose that allows us to keep it.
-Our legal obligations include;
+However, in compliance with the applicable laws and regulations, MessageBird is required to retain personal and business data in order to fulfil a legal obligation.
+Legal obligations include:

-- detection and prevention of misuse of MessageBird's services and products (such as fraud, phishing and other fraudulent behaviour), for which account holder data, traffic data and content data are retained for 6 months after the electronic communication;
+- Detection and prevention of misuse of MessageBird's services and products (such as fraud, phishing and other fraudulent behavior), for which account holder data, traffic data and content data are retained for six months after the transmission of the electronic communication;

 - Proof of exercising rights has been fulfilled.
-MessageBird has to be able to show that requests made have been fulfilled based on the Dutch General Administrative Law Act (Algemene Wet Bestuursrecht), for which confirmation emails and closed tickets are kept for 5 years;
+When requested, MessageBird has to be able to demonstrate to the supervisory authorities that requests made have been fulfilled, for which confirmation emails and closed tickets are kept for up to five years;

 13. Application Security

 Applications are designed and developed based on the MessageBird Secure Code Guidelines: